cloudfoundry-incubator/kubo-deployment/README.md

 bin/deploy_k8s <BOSH_ENV> <DEPLOYMENT_NAME> <RELEASE_SOURCE>
 ```

-The `RELEASE_SOURCE` parameter allows you to either build and deploy a local copy of the repository, or deploy our pre-built kubo-release tarball.
+The `RELEASE_SOURCE` parameter allows you to either build and deploy a local copy of the repository, or deploy our pre-built kubo-release tarball, and is optional.

 Note that the scripts will: